 4. Choose Force Quit.

-This action will stop the app completely without saving any changes.
-Though, by this, you might lose some changes if you’ve made them recently and couldn’t get a chance to Save them.
+This will completely close the app without saving any recent changes, so you might lose anything you didn’t get a chance to save.

 Another basic but worth trying workaround is to restart the Mac to deal with random bugs and software glitches across the macOS System.
 Do you power off the Mac after completing work or frequently?
-If not, then make it a habit to power off the Mac when you’re done with Mac; this will boost the device’s performance while avoiding such app crashing errors.
+If not, make it a habit to power off the Mac when you’re done; this will boost the device’s performance and help avoid app crashing errors.

 1. Click on the Apple Logo on a Mac computer.